Julienexe/shopstop/README.md

 ## Description

-Django Ecommerce is a simple and elegant online store built with Python and Django.
+Shopstop is your onestop online store built with Python and Django.
 It allows users to browse, search, and purchase products, as well as manage their orders and profile.
-It also features a user-friendly admin panel for managing products, categories, and orders.
+It also features a user-friendly admin panel for managing products, categories, and orders.Businesses can create accounts for business to business and business to client interactions

 ## Installation
 First, clone this repository: